Minds-On-Design-Lab/givingimpact-php/readme.md

 ## Configuration

 You will need a valid Giving Impact Account API key, accessible from the Account Settings area.

 First, add the library.

     require_once "givingimpact-php/MODL/GivingImpact.php";

 Second, create your namespace and set both a name for your site/application followed by your Giving Impact API key.

-    $gi = new \MODL\GivingImpact('MY-APPLICATION-NAME', 'MY_KEY');
+    $gi = new \MODL\GivingImpact('MY-APPLICATION-NAME', 'MY_PRIVATE_KEY');

 ## Available Methods